jgitver/jgitver/README.md

 - on a DETACHED HEAD having an annotated tag, use the tag name without further computation
 - use annotated tags before lightweight ones when on a DETACHED HEAD
 - use lightweight tags before annotated ones when on a normal branch (master or any other branch)
+    - _exception is when HEAD is on current branch, lightweight tags have precedence only when the repository is dirty_
 - add a branch qualifier on purpose

 Then depending on the configuration it will also: